Lartsch/FediAct/README.md

 As of now, this addon does not support Safari and I am not aware of any other browsers on iOS, that support extensions.
 So no, not at this time.

+**Can you add feature XY?**

+Feel free to create an issue here on Github and I will look into it.

 ## Screenshots / GIFs
 v0.8.0
 <details>